-\paragraph{Speedup with Projective Dynamics} With additional information about $W$ from Projective Dynamics, we can rewrite the adjoint vector $\z_{n+1}$ in Eqn. (\ref{eqn:adjoint_v}) by comparing it to Eqn. (\ref{eqn:adjoint_pd}):
+\paragraph{Speedup with Projective Dynamics} With additional information about $W$ from PD, we can rewrite the adjoint vector $\z_{n+1}$ in Eqn. (\ref{eqn:adjoint_v}) by comparing it with Eqn. (\ref{eqn:adjoint_pd}):

-which naturally leads to the following Jacobi iteration:
+which naturally leads to the following iterative solver:

-Comparing it to Eqn. (\ref{eqn:pd_jacobi}), we see the role of $\Delta\Pmat$ is replaced with $\Delta \Pmat + \Delta \Rmat$.
-Since we have shown that computing $\Delta \Rmat$ can be massively parallelized among contact nodes, it is suitable for contact-rich cloth simulation and preserves the efficiency of the local-global solver in the Jacobi iteration.
+Comparing it with Eqn. (\ref{eqn:pd_jacobi}), we see the role of $\Delta\Pmat$ is replaced with $\Delta \Pmat + \Delta \Rmat$.
+Since we have shown that computing $\Delta \Rmat$ can be massively parallelized among contact nodes, it is suitable for contact-rich cloth simulation and preserves the efficiency of the local-global solver.

-\paragraph{Convergence} In theory, the Jacobi iteration is guaranteed to converge from any initial guesses of $\z_{n+1}$ when the spectral radius $\rho[\Pmat^{-1}(\Delta \Pmat + \Delta \Rmat)] < 1$.
-Empirically, we notice in our cloth simulation that divergence is uncommon especially when high-precision simulation results are not required (Sec.~\ref{sec:applications}).
-When the Jacobi solver fails to converge, we switch back to a direct sparse matrix solver to solve Eqn. (\ref{eqn:ppr_adjoint}).
+\paragraph{Convergence} In theory, such an iterative solver is guaranteed to converge from any initial guesses of $\z_{n+1}$ when the spectral radius $\rho[\Pmat^{-1}(\Delta \Pmat + \Delta \Rmat)] < 1$.
+Empirically, we notice in our cloth simulation that divergence is uncommon, especially when high-precision back-propagation is not required (Sec.~\ref{sec:applications}).
+When the iterative solver fails to converge, we switch back to a direct sparse matrix solver to solve Eqn. (\ref{eqn:ppr_adjoint}).